 We know there isn’t a universal answer here, but we can discuss the underlying stuff to come up with a suitable answer depending on your unique situation.

-Per the National Association of Realtors, the national median existing single-family home price in the fourth quarter of 2018 was $257,600, up 4% percent from a year earlier when it stood at $247,800.
+Per the National Association of Realtors, the national median existing single-family home price in the third quarter of 2020 was $313,500, up a whopping 12% percent from a year earlier.

 First-timers might shoot for a price around these levels because starter homes tend to be on the cheaper side of things, but it’s not that easy.